The Ultimate Carpet Buying Guide

 - For a room with high-traffic, installation requires a pressure sensitive adhesive, or glue, to keep the tiles in place.

-Carpet Tile Highlights:
+Carpet Tile Pros:

-- Easy Install: Carpet tiles are very easy and are installed in a matter of hours.
+- Easy install: Carpet tiles are very easy and are installed in a matter of hours.
 There are also less extra costs for installation.

-- Customize It: With tiles, you can create custom patterns and textures using different colors or simply rotating the tile.
+- Customize it: With tiles, you can create custom patterns and textures using different colors or simply rotating the tile.
 Your floor can really be custom!

-- Easy Replacement: Tile is also super easy to replace.
+- Easy replacement: Tile is also super easy to replace.
 If a tile is badly damaged, due to kids, traffic, simply lift it out and replace it with a new tile.
 Good as new.

-Carpet Tile Limitations:
+Carpet Tile Cons:

-- Not as Plush: Carpet tiles are not as plush as broadloom carpet because they aren’t as thick.
+- Not as plush: Carpet tiles are not as plush as broadloom carpet because they aren’t as thick.

-- Fewer Options: Carpet tiles also are mostly found in loop piles.
+- Fewer options: Carpet tiles also are mostly found in loop piles.
 Because they began as a commercial trend, you’ll probably find less options that feature plush cut piles.

-- More Up-Front Cost: Carpet tiles are more expensive than broadloom carpet.
+- More up-front cost: Carpet tiles are more expensive than broadloom carpet.
 However, you may end up saving money by being able to install them yourself.

-Related Content >> What is Carpet Tile?
+Related content >> What is Carpet Tile?
 We Have Answers